 - The Source and Application technique for gathering financial information to calculate the potentially illegal income of a suspect

-We are working on a course on Terrorist Financing in cooperation with the Egmont Group of FIUs.
+- A course on Terrorist Financing co-developed with the Egmont Group later in 2020.

 - Guidelines for the efficient recovery of stolen assets, co-developed with the Stolen Asset Recovery Initiative of the World Bank/UNODC in the context of the Lausanne Seminars